ECMWFCode4Earth/tales-of-drought/handbook/index.md

 # Tales of Dry Lands: Chronicles of Drought

-<p class="message">Welcome to our interactive journey into the world of climate data science! 🌡️💧<p>
+<p class="message">Welcome to our interactive journey into the world of drought data! 🌡️💧<p>

 We’re thrilled to have you embark on this adventure with us.
 Whether you’re a student, a curious newcomer or a passionate environmentalist, our mission is to make the complexities of drought data understandable and engaging for you.